sourcenetwork/defradb/README.md

 ```
 This will only return user documents which have a value for the points field *Greater Than or Equal to ( _ge )* `50`.

-To see all the available query options, types, and functions please see the [Query Documenation](#query-documenation)

-### Interact with Document Commits
+## Obtain document commits

 Internally, DefraDB uses MerkleCRDTs to store data.
 MerkleCRDTs convert all mutations and updates a document has into a graph of changes; similar to Git.
-Moreover, the graph is a [MerkleDAG](https://docs.ipfs.io/concepts/merkle-dag/), which means all nodes are content identifiable with CIDs, and each node, references its parents CIDs.
+The graph is a [MerkleDAG](https://docs.ipfs.io/concepts/merkle-dag/), which means all nodes are content-identifiable with, and each node references its parents CIDs.

-To get the most recent commit in the MerkleDAG for a with a docKey of `bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab`, we can submit the following query:
+To get the most recent commit in the MerkleDAG for a document with a DocKey of `bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab`, submit the following query:
 ```gql
 query {
   latestCommits(dockey: "bae-91171025-ed21-50e3-b0dc-e31bccdfa1ab") {